Skip to main content

 1. To be eligible for sabbatical leave, a faculty member must meet the following criteria:

-1. The faculty member must hold a full-time faculty contract of nine or more months per year that includes teaching, professional, or administrative contract duties.
+1. The faculty member must hold a full-time faculty contract of nine or more months per year, including teaching, professional, or administrative contract duties.

 2. At the commencement of the sabbatical leave, the faculty member must have completed six continuous years of satisfactory service as a full-time faculty member at SLCC or six years of satisfactory service as a full-time faculty member since any previously awarded sabbatical leave.